-- Terracotta Server Cluster for managing user sessions.
-This is designed so that if any Terracotta server or service fails to function, the cluster has redundancy built in to ensure that a user’s session is not affected, switching to another node when needed.
+- Caching Server Cluster for managing user sessions.
+This cluster is designed with built-in redundancy to ensure that a user’s session is not affected, switching to another node when needed.

-- SQL Database Server with “near real-time” asynchronous replication across regions.
-This ensures that all project designs and activity data is available across regions in the event that an entire region becomes unavailable.
+- Relational Database Server with near real-time asynchronous replication across regions.
+This ensures that all project designs and activity data are available across regions in the event that an entire region becomes unavailable.